flanakin/finops-toolkit/docs/README.md

 title: FinOps toolkit - Kick start your FinOps efforts
 nav_order: 1
 nav_exclude: false
-description: 'Automate and extend the Microsoft Cloud with starter kits, scripts, and advanced solutions to accelerate your FinOps journey.'
+description: 'Automate and extend the Microsoft Cloud with tools and resources to accelerate your FinOps journey.'
 permalink: /
 ---

 <span class="fs-9 d-block mb-4">Kick start your FinOps efforts</span>
-Automate and extend the Microsoft Cloud with starter kits, scripts, and advanced solutions to accelerate your FinOps journey.
+Automate and extend the Microsoft Cloud with tools and resources to accelerate your FinOps journey.
 {: .fs-6 .fw-300 }

 [Get the tools](#-available-tools){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-4 }